NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

-The most abundant Ni species, \isotope[58,60]{Ni}, are produced efficiently in CCSN at high temperatures, with a strong contribution also from SNIa \citep[e.g.,][]{thielemann:04,bravo:10}.
+The most abundant Ni species, \isotope[58,60]{Ni}, are produced efficiently in CCSNe at high temperatures \citep[for a recent analysis of the Ni production in CCSNe compared to Fe, we refer to][]{jerkstrand:15}, with a strong contribution also from SNe Ia \citep[e.g.,][]{thielemann:04,bravo:10,seitenzahl:13}.
 The production in massive stars depends on fallback and explosion energy.
-For example, the $25\msun$ SN models do not efficiently contribute to the bulk of Ni inventory because of the strong fallback (\fig{fig:fe_set1p2_sum}).
+For example, the $25\msun$ SN models do not efficiently contribute to the bulk of the Ni inventory because of the strong fallback (\fig{fig:fe_set1p2_sum}).
 The other stable Ni isotopes, \isotope[61,62,64]{Ni}, can have a contribution from AGB stars.
+The \isotope[64]{Ni} yield from the \sprn\ in massive AGB stars is smaller than the massive star yield (see e.g., \tabs{tab:isotopic_prodfac_set1.2_winds} and \ref{tab:isotopic_prodfac_set1.2_exp}).
+On the other hand, the weighted yields over the Salpeter IMF in \fig{fig:fe_set1p2_sum} become comparable for the two different stellar mass regimes, since intermediate-mass stars are more numerous than massive stars.

-The \isotope[64]{Ni} yield from the \sprn\ in massive AGB stars is comparable to the massive star yield.
-For models with less fallback and with less energetic explosions, the \isotope[64]{Ni} abundance is mostly given by the pre-explosive \spr\ contribution.
-The explosive contribution via neutron capture in the explosive He shell becomes more relevant for models with large fallback and/or high SN energy, where \isotope[64]{Ni} is produced directly or via the radiogenic decay of neutron rich isobars of the lighter iron group elements (e.g., unstable \isotope[64]{Co} and \isotope[64]{Fe}, \sect{sprocess}).
+For models with less fallback and with less energetic explosions, more than 50\% of the \isotope[64]{Ni} abundance is produced by the pre-explosive \spr\ contribution.
+The explosive contribution via neutron capture in the explosive He shell becomes more relevant for models with large fallback and/or high SN energy, where \isotope[64]{Ni} is produced directly from neutron captures on other Ni isotopes or via the decay of neutron rich isobars from the lighter iron group elements (e.g., unstable \isotope[64]{Co} and \isotope[64]{Fe}).